-To determine whether one or more of your coagulation factors is missing, deficient or dysfunctional.
+To determine whether one or more of your coagulation factors is missing, deficient or not functioning properly.

 When to get tested?

-When you have unexplained or prolonged bleeding, an abnormal prothrombin time (PT) or activated partial thromboplastin time (aPTT) test, or have a relative with a hereditary coagulation factor deficiency.
-Sometimes when your doctor wants to monitor the severity of a factor deficiency and the effectiveness of treatment.
+When you have unexplained or prolonged bleeding and /or easy bruising, an abnormal prothrombin time (PT) or activated partial thromboplastin time (APTT) test, or have a relative with a known hereditary coagulation factor deficiency.
+If you have been treated for a factor deficiency, a blood test can help determine the success of that treatment.

-A blood sample drawn from a vein in your arm, or sometimes, via fingerstick
+A blood sample is normally drawn from a vein in your arm.